 A step backward: defining a language

 Recipe:

-- 1. define the syntax of the language (that is, specify what a program is); - 2. define its reduction semantics (that is, specify how programs are executed); - 3. define when two terms are equivalent (that is, hum...?!).
+- 1. define the syntax of the language (that is, specify what a program is); - 2. define its reduction semantics (that is, specify how programs are executed); - 3. define when two terms are equivalent (via LTS + bisimulation?).